jimKir/obligation-cordapp/README.md

 NOTE: That the obligation and corda-finance CorDapps will automatically be installed for each node.

-# Using the CorDapp via the web front-end
+# Using the MiltonCoin via the web front-end

 In your favourite web browers, navigate to: